Skip to main content

 Recommended adequate intakes of water from drinks:

-Group | Intake |
+Group Intake

-Adults including older people | Men, 2000ml Women, 1600ml |
+Adults including older people Men, 2000ml

-Those who are pregnant | As adults plus 300ml per day |
+Those who are pregnant As adults plus 300ml per day

 All fluids count except for alcohol over 4% alcohol by volume (ABV).
 Patients should be encouraged to drink from their preferred drinking vessel (where safe and appropriate to do so), their preferred choice of drink and at their preferred temperature.

 Depending on the preferred type of drinking vessel, the amount of glasses or cups or mugs per day will vary depending on what the vessel holds.
-This needs to be document in the patient’s plan of care to ensure their needs are met.
+This needs to be documented in the patient’s plan of care to ensure their needs are met.

 Hydration can be improved by encouraging wet foods, offering a standard amount with medications, offering fluids at routine events, for example, before therapy, during visits and having fluids readily available.

 Ways to ensure a patient is drinking enough is biochemical monitoring, fluid balance charts, urine colour and reported sensation of thirst.
-Older adults can be at higher risk of dehydration if they are dependant on others for drinks, have dysphagia or are acutely unwell.
+Older adults can be at higher risk of dehydration if they are dependent on others for drinks, have dysphagia or are acutely unwell.
 Therefore, they may require further prompting, support or assistance to ensure they meet their hydration needs.

 Any concerns with dehydration need to be escalated to the responsible clinician.